“Cease striving and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

 1 Samuel 15:1-16:23

 May 15 FOOLISH THINKING

-Some people have such confidence in themselves; they think that they can continuously not take care of their bodies without any consequences.
+Some people have such confidence in themselves; they think that they can continue not to take care of their bodies without consequences.
 At first, they notice no difference.
-Over time their performance goes down, and most people never can turn their lives around.
+Over time their performance goes down, and most people can never turn their lives around.
 If we think we can live as we please and ignore God’s instructions without consequences, then we are engaged in foolish thinking.
 Once we start down this road, we can’t undo the damage we have caused ourselves and others.
 Are you living your life like there is no God?

 1 Samuel 17:1-18:4